|This list shows locations, contact details,

 One member has two foot gauge in his paddock with a Simplex (working) and a Barclay steam engine (being rebuilt).
 The Club usually has an open day there each year.

-There is a permanent Clubhouse, built ny the Club, with layout room and library / tea-room (most important).
+There is a permanent Clubhouse, built by the Club, with layout room and library / tea-room (most important).

 Southern Interest.
-The EM layout is Admiralty Exchange Sidings most recently exhibited at the Fairfield Halls autumn 2001.
+The EM layout is Admiralty Exchange Sidings .
 Many of the members actively model Southern or its constituents/sucessors and several of the Society members are active at the Bluebell and KESR.

 Usually holds an exhibition in late June or early July

 |Poole and District Model Railway Society||The P&DMRS was established in 1956 (August 31st) as the

 Bournemouth Model Railway Society.
 In 1962 moved to its present

 clubroom in Sterte Road, Poole, an ex-railway building.
 A change of name saw

 the Poole & District Model Railway Society established.